PKBeam/Edda/README.md

 # Edda

 Edda is a map editor for the VR rhythm game [Ragnarock](https://www.ragnarock-vr.com/home) ([Steam page](https://store.steampowered.com/app/1345820/Ragnarock/)).
+It is written in C# for Windows 10.

 ![Screenshot of Edda](https://i.imgur.com/8efrXnC.png)

-It is currently under development.
-Although basic functionality is implemented, no proper testing has been conducted.
+It is currently under development and has not been tested properly.
 Use it at your own risk.
 Some things that you should be able to do are:
 - Edit/change the following:
   - Song name